Hachifac/idolBot/docs/CYCLES.md

 **Wait(*WAIT TIME*)**
 *TIME* is the time in **seconds** in which the bot will wait before proceeding further down in the cycle.
+This is *Bot clock speed* dependent.
+If the clock speed is set at 2, the wait will be twice as long.

 **UseSkill(*SKILL KEY NUMBER*)**
 Use *SKILL KEY NUMBER* skill.